FICTION

 Behind the Gilded Door

-By Thomas Ha in Issue Thirteen, January 2024
+by Thomas Ha in Issue Thirteen, January 2024

 There’s something wonderful about drinking during the peak of the summer heat back home—the way my skin beads with sweat and raucous laughter hangs in the air like a cloud.
 When we gather to talk about the old days, huddled at the benches outside the Wandering Leaf, I almost start to forget that I ever left Calathede, and I wonder what it would’ve been like to spend all of my young adulthood within the walls of the castletown.
 A different world where I hadn’t touched parchment or ink and instead, like everyone else, married the first person I kissed and squeezed into a home filled with the squalling of little ones and peals of tiny laughter too.
 A whole lifetime that flickers and dies in the span of moments, somewhere in the depths of my idle imagination.